 Our first challenge was to work out how best to immerse people in this story.
-How could we show people, both inside and outside Somalia, the challenges and dangers faced by these soldiers every day as they go about this very dangerous, and dare we say, heroic work?
-It seemed an obvious use-case for VR to us – by putting the participant in the soldier’s boots they could see, hear and feel what the soldiers face on a daily basis.
+How could we show people, both inside and outside Somalia, the challenges and dangers faced by these soldiers every day?
+It seemed an obvious use-case for VR to us – By putting the participant in the soldier’s boots they could see, hear and feel what the soldiers face as they go about this very dangerous, and dare we say, heroic work.

 We set out to make our most cinematic VR experience to date.
 The overall concept was to employ our technique of mixing real footage with computer-generated imagery in a game engine to maximise the believability and therefore the emotional impact of the experience.